Charlie Morningstar: "That's Entertainment" (2019)

-Charlie made her first full appearance in the Inside of every demon is a rainbow music video and later in "That's Entertainment", the Hazbin Hotel pilot episode, released on October 28, 2019.
+Charlie made her first full appearance in the Hazbin Hotel pilot episode, "That's Entertainment", released on October 28, 2019.
 The events of the episode take place after the events of "Dirty Healings".
 She is bubbly and upbeat and announces her "Happy Hotel", intended to redeem sinners to allow them to go to Heaven in a televised interview with newscaster Katie Killjoy.
 The interview ends in a fight between her and Katie, but this attracts the attention of Alastor "the Radio Demon", who visits her in the aftermath and offers his help in running the hotel.

 "Dirty Healings" (2019–2020)

 Charlie returned in a supporting role in "Dirty Healings", an official prequel webcomic published from October 27, 2019 to July 7, 2020.
 (Note: While "Dirty Healings" began publication one day before the release of "That's Entertainment", Charlie does not appear until pages released after the pilot.)
 The webcomic explores how Charlie and Vaggie recruited Angel Dust as the first patron of their hotel.